prvsousa/yubikey-ca/README.md

 In `/etc/ssh/sshd_config`:

 * `TrustedUserCAKeys /etc/ssh/authorized_ca` where `authorized_ca`
-contains the result of `yubikey-ca ssh-ca`.
+contains the result of `./scriptyk ssh-ca`.
 You can have multiple entries.
 * `RevokedKeys /etc/ssh/revoked_keys` where `revoked_keys` contains the
-result of `yubikey-ca krl`. **Warning**: Be sure to have an empty KRL here initially, because if the file does not exists all keys will be rejected after restarting `sshd`
+result of `./scriptyk krl`. **Warning**: Be sure to have an empty KRL here initially, because if the file does not exists all keys will be rejected after restarting `sshd`